scalalandio/catnip/README.md

 You should be able to extend the abilities of the macro by expanding the content of `derive.semi.conf`.
 You can create this file and add it to your library if you want Catnip to support it as all files with that name are looked through during compilation.
-When it comes to sbt it doesn't export resources to `Compile` scope, so your configs might not be visible in your modules while they would be available in created JARs.
+When it comes to sbt it doesn't always export resources to `Compile` scope, so your configs might not be visible in your modules while they would be available in created JARs.
 (Creating somewhat inconsistent experience).
 Personally, I fixed this by adding something like